 Major areas of meat chicken growing are:

 Smaller pockets of chicken meat production are found in the north east corner of NSW surrounding Byron Bay, Mareeba in Queensland and Tasmania.
-There is no longer a commercial meat chicken farm in the Northern Territory.

 Find more information about the geographical distribution of farms at ACMF.

+There has been tremendous improvements in the genetic potential and nutrition of meat chickens over the past 50 years.
 Meat chickens today can reach a weight of approximately 2kg in 35 days while consuming only 3.2kg of feed.
 Genetic selection is still leading to improvements in performance and the time it takes to reach market weight is gradually becoming shorter.